ronin4n6labs/Ronin4n6Labs.github.io/_posts/2025-04-28-Idea-to-Experiment-Post.md

 #### **5. Preparing for Full-Scale Data Collection**

-Once exploratory testing is complete, attention shifts to **structuring the full-scale data collection process**—ensuring forensic validity, minimizing sources of error, and maintaining consistency.
+Once exploratory testing is complete, attention shifts to **structuring the full-scale data collection process**, ensuring forensic validity, minimizing sources of error, and maintaining consistency.

 ##### **Structuring Your Methodology for Forensic Rigor**